Arroyo Mocho Trail

 I run almost every morning, but the chilly wind this morning made me feel blah about it.
 I decided I'd go for walk after lunch.
 I headed straight down Hillcrest Ave.
 When we first moved here, I thought these trees looked so "California".
 Retzlaff Winery vineyard is on the other side of the fence.

-I missed the water rushing by, along with seeing & hearing the ducks.
+I miss the water rushing by, along with seeing & hearing the ducks.
 Maybe next month?

 There are houses to the right of the back pathway.
 I wonder how much raccoon activity there is?